 Bad actors are constantly mastering new breach techniques and targeting emerging vulnerabilities.
 Your organization needs to move with the same agility.
 Gone are the days when a one-and-done annual audit of your security systems was enough.
 Today you must continuously monitor for cyber risk.

-Continuous monitoring technology consistently and automatically scans your growing attack surface, providing dashboard views about the daily security posture of each digital asset and any risks on your network.
-You’ll quickly discover what’s vulnerable, what user behavior might compromise security, what’s already been compromised, and what breaches have occurred.
+Continuous monitoring technology consistently and automatically scans your growing attack surface, providing dashboard views about the daily security posture of each digital asset and security vulnerabilities on your network.
+It will not take long to identify areas that are susceptible to attack, the types of user activities that could lead to a security breach, what has already been infiltrated, and what breaches have taken place.

 You can also discover where cyber risk is concentrated and prioritize those assets for further investigation and remediation.